 Descartes offered a scientifically-oriented argument for the concept of an enduring inner self.
 He used rational arguments and examples to demonstrate that the mind and the body are distinct entities.
 He proposed that the mind can exist and persist without the body, and his distinction between a person’s mind as being separate from their body is known as mind-body dualism and has been an influential and powerful theory in our society.
 This also allows us to challenge notions of identity as people aim to construct their own concept of self and to redefine the social identities projected by society.

 Identity in the Humanities

-In the second module, we will use identity as an analytical tool to address the politics of representation, cultural connections and social change through practice in the Humanities.
+Through the Humanities, each artist was able to ‘go to places not everybody is willing to go,’ and find a means to express feelings, ideas, and experiences in symbolic, metaphorical and non-literal ways.
+The final lesson in this module will use identity as an analytical tool to address the politics of representation, cultural connections and social change through practice in the Humanities.
 For now, focus on developing a basic understanding of identity as a concept and the creative expression of identity through various mediums.